jtabron1/CICD_Pipeline_OPA_Lab/README.md

 - GitHub account
 - AWS account with administrative access
 - Basic familiarity with terminal/command line
-- Text editor (VS Code, nano, etc.)
-- - **Note:** _If nano doesn't work for you via the terminal when creating/editing files (config files, policy files, etc.), you can always copy and paste the code in the lab step directly into that file, [once created](https://docs.github.com/en/repositories/working-with-files/managing-files/creating-new-files), in github and commit the changes._
   - **Note:** _If you get stuck at anytime in this lab, or something isn't working as it should, ChatGPT or Claude is your best friend :-)_

 ---